Why Cameron Diaz Left Hollywood: Inside Her Off-the-Radar Life

 Until seemingly all of a sudden one day, it turned out she had done a full 180 and sailed off in an entirely different direction.

-It just so happens that Selma Blair, Diaz's co-star in 2002's The Sweetest Thing, joked in a recent interview that Diaz had told her over lunch that she had retired from acting.
+It just so happens that Selma Blair, Diaz's co-star in 2002's The Sweetest Thing, joked in a new interview that Diaz had recently told her over lunch that she had retired from acting.

 "I mean, she doesn't need to make any more films.
 She has a pretty great life, I don't know what it would take to bring her back.
 She's happy," Blair (who next up will be on the Paramount Network's Heathers reboot) was quoted as saying.
 The actress took to Twitter today to clarify that she was kidding, but the R-word made a lot of headlines.